 One of my go-to dishes is sausage and peppers because it's so easy to make, requires minimal ingredients, and is versatile.
-I usually keep some hot Italian sausages in the freezer so I can make this; as long as I have tomato sauce, garlic, onions, and peppers, I'm pretty much all set.
+I usually keep some hot Italian sausages in the freezer, and as long as I have tomato sauce, garlic, onions, and peppers, I'm pretty much all set to make this whenever the craving strikes.
 You can adjust the recipe to be spicy or not spicy; it's totally up to you.

 This is wonderful served over pasta, but it's also really good on polenta, as a pizza topping, or as a calzone stuffing.
 Or you can just pile it in a bowl and eat away!
 Grate some fresh Parmesan or Romano over it; it pairs well with garlic bread and a hearty red wine, too.

 This meal is the ultimate answer to my midweek dinner dilemma.
 Just a few ingredients (most of which I always have on hand), it comes together fast and with little effort, and best of all, it's absolutely delicious.
 Heading into fall, with the first hint of a chill in the air, this is exactly the kind of comforting and cozy dinner I'll be keeping by my side.

 I took Kathryn's advice and served this over a creamy bowl of polenta.
 But really, I could totally see eating this all on its own, or maybe even tucking it into a fresh Italian roll and eating it as a sandwich.

 Easy Sausage & Peppers

 2 medium red bell peppers, cored, seeded and cut into 1-inch-thick strips

 1 clove garlic, minced